2200x300_2026_New_Years_Promo_Banners

 CBD is safe, non-toxic, and non-psychoactive when used as directed.
 It will never cause you to feel euphoric or “high” after taking it, even if you take more than the recommended CBD dosage.
 There have been no reports of CBD overdose attributed to taking excessive amounts of CBD.

 Toxicity investigations show that CBD is a very forgiving natural medicine.
-In some clinical trials, participants ingested up to 35 times the recommended CBD dose based on their body weight with only mild to moderate side effects reported.
+In some clinical trials, participants ingested up to 35 times the recommended CBD dose based on their body weight, with mild to moderate side effects reported.

 Can I take CBD with other cannabinoids like CBN and CBG?